Governance, productivity and economic development: Analytical results

-We now focus on the case without public investment, i.e., $\gamma_{d,0}=0$.
-Could the output in the economy with intervention and corruption be higher that the output in the absence of intervention?
+We now focus on the case without public investment in R\&D, i.e., $\gamma_{d,0}=0$.
+Could the output in the economy with intervention and corruption be higher than the output in the absence of intervention?
 We argue this may be the case.
-The following result focuses on the role of time preference rate.
+The following result focuses on the role of the time discount rate.

 \begin{proposition}[inaction versus intervention and corruption: role of saving rate] Let Assumption \ref{tractable1} be satisfied.
-Assume also that $\gamma_{d,0}=0$, $A_2>A_1$, and there is no there is no intervention at date $1$, i.e., $\tau_{1,1}=\tau_{2,1}=0$.
+Assume also that $\gamma_{d,0}=0$, $A_2>A_1$, and there is no intervention at date $1$, i.e., $\tau_{1,1}=\tau_{2,1}=0$.
 The output gap equals

 \begin{enumerate} \item If $\beta_1=\beta_2=\beta$, then we can compute that

 This is strictly negative if and only if the wasted rate $\gamma_{c,0}>0$.